Swan Songs (Epik High album)

 Swan Songs is the third studio-album by South Korean hip-hop trio Epik High, released on October 4, 2005.
 Featuring a variety and mix of hip hop, electronica, rock, and jazz, the album has been praised by music critics and the Korean mainstream public upon its debut.
 "Fly" and "Paris" were the lead hit singles spawned from the album, with "Fly" featured in the soundtrack of the 2006 video game FIFA 07.
 Due to the numerous offers to remake "Fly" as well as "Paris", a CD sampler was released in Japan in 2007.

 Background

-After the Epik High's second abum High Society (2004) and their appearances on Tablo's sitcom Nonstop 5 and various entertainment programs, Epik High released Swan Songs on October 4, 2005.
+After the Epik High's second album High Society (2004) and their appearances on Tablo's sitcom Nonstop 5 and various entertainment programs, Epik High released Swan Songs on October 4, 2005.
 The record's concept consists of the theme of "Observation of Fall, Death, and Love", with various musicians such as Clazziquai's Alex Chu, Loveholics's Jiseon, Deux's Lee Hyun-do, Nell's Kim Jong-wan being featured on the album.
 There were rumors of disbandment after the release of Swan Songs, but later the group members stated that "there is no disbandment."

 On February 13, 2006, the repackage of the album, titled Black Swan Songs, was released.
 It contained one new song "Photo Album" in addition to several remixes and accompaniments.